oracle/macaron/docs/source/pages/cli_usage/action_analyze.rst

 .. option:: -purl PACKAGE_URL, --package-url PACKAGE_URL

+    The PURL string used to uniquely identify the target software component for analysis.
+Note: this PURL string can be consequently used in the policies passed
-    The PURL string as the unique identifier of the analysis target.
+    to the policy engine for the same target.

 .. option:: -rp REPO_PATH, --repo-path REPO_PATH